jayalmaraz/jay-almaraz.github.io/docs/volunteers/changing-your-password.md

 ![Opening Account Settings through the user menu](./assets/changing-your-password/dialogs.png)

 Once you're happy with your new password hit `Update Password`, and you're done!
-Your new password can now be used the next time you sign into Campfire.
+Your new password can now be used the next time you sign into Volaby.

 ---

 ## Can't sign in?
 {: .fs-10 }

-If you're having trouble signing in or you think that you have forgotten your password, you can check the [FAQs section of the account creation guide](https://guide.campfireapp.org/docs/sign-up#faqs) for info, including how to reset your password.
+If you're having trouble signing in or you think that you have forgotten your password, you can check the [FAQs section of the account creation guide](https://guide.volaby.org/docs/sign-up#faqs) for info, including how to reset your password.{: .mb-8 }
-{: .mb-8 }